 You may also want to check out my guide on how to buy an elliptical for some tips on things to look for before you take the plunge.

-With the M5, Bowflex has taken a stair climber and an elliptical and merged them into one awesome calorie burning machine.
+With the M6, Bowflex has taken a stair climber and an elliptical and merged them into one awesome calorie burning machine.
 The upright orientation means it takes up less space in your home or office than a traditional elliptical, yet gives you a killer workout.
 This is the most popular Max Trainer that Bowflex sells and for good reason.

 As far as aesthetics go, the machine itself has a very sleek, modern look.
-I love the color combination of gray, black and red, I just think it looks really cool.
+I love the color combination of gray, and black, I just think it looks really cool.
 It definitely makes a statement and honestly would look great in your living room even if you have guests over.
 You would certainly have a conversation piece to talk about.

 Interval training is based on short periods of high intensity followed by longer rest periods.
 So you work your butt off for a short period of time at a high resistance level, and then you rest, at a lower resistance level, yet still moving your body.
 Then you do it all over again, and again, and again.